hildot/fitness-project/01_eda_running.md

 # Quick Summary Statistics

 Now, let’s take a look at some key running statistics.
-In particular, for the `nrow(garmin_data)` runs I did, let’s take a look at how long I was out there, my average pace, and my distance.
+In particular, for the 455 runs I did, let’s take a look at how long I was out there, my average pace, and my distance.

 ``` r
 # Calculate summary statistics